microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 if the type is strictly numeric, the only acceptable register type is 'b', which is legacy behavior.
 In this case, a warning will be emitted that will be treated as an error by default, which states that a numeric type is not usable as a resource.
-Any other register type will cause an error to be emitted, stating that the given type cannot be bound as a resource.
+If 'c' or 'i' are given as register types, a warning will be emitted stating that such register types are legacy behavior, and the resource won't be used.
+Any other register type will cause an error to be emitted, stating that the given resource type cannot be bound as a resource.
 Legacy behavior can be allowed with the --Wno-disallow-legacy-binding-rules flag.
 When this flag is active, and legacy behavior is present, a warning will